tjsherman05/project-management/README.md

 # Instructions

-1. Open query1.sql to see how all the tables were created
+1. Open table_query.txt to see how all the tables were created

 2. Open report_queries to see specific queries that we ran